lukoshkin/aws-utils/README.md

 - [x] Add README
 - [x] Add `ec2` executable
 - [x] Add installation
-- [x] Add customization of defaults in `~/.ec2_login_opts`
+- [x] Add customization of defaults in `main.cfg`
 - [x] Add `disconnect` subcommand
        (unlike `sudo shutdown -h now` on the host, it should also manage
        clearing the cached values in `/tmp/ec2_$USER-last_login_opts`)
 - [x] Add bash/zsh completions for ec2
 - [x] Manage more than one EC2 instance
-- [ ] Rewrite to use a separate tmp config for each instance
+- [x] Rewrite to use a separate config for each instance
-- [ ] Update README after finishing multi-instance management feature
+- [x] Update README after finishing multi-instance management feature
+- [ ] Add a GIF with a demo
 - [ ] Rename/move/migrate to "aws-cli-utils"?